 - Bowel Leakage

 - I could go on but you get the point

-This list is similar to most of the ‘-itis’ type inflammatory bowel diseases or syndromes and with Ulcerative Proctitis the affected area is only in the rectum.
+This list is similar to most of the ‘-itis’ type inflammatory bowel diseases.
+In the case of Ulcerative Proctitis the affected area is only in the rectum.
 When the affected area enlarges to include more of the colon, this is called Ulcerative Colitis.
 The inflammation can spread further up the colon, and in some patients the entire large intestine is affected which can require surgery.